- Navigating Difficulties

-Prior knowledge about the subject.
+Identify prior knowledge about the subject.

 It is easier to learn something new if you can connect it to something you already know.
-If you do not immediately recognize your prior knowledge, stop to ask yourself questions.
+If you do not immediately recognize your prior knowledge, stop to ask yourself some questions.

 - What do I already know related to the subject of this reading?